ADD CONDITION

 If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied or followed by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly, as these may indicate a serious underlying condition.

-Patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, a cough that tends to recur, or a cough accompanied by fever, rash, or a persistent headache, as these symptoms could signify a serious health issue.
-Additionally, if a sore mouth does not show improvement within seven days, or if there is ongoing irritation, pain, or redness that persists or worsens, it is essential to contact a healthcare provider for further evaluation and management.
+In addition, patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these symptoms could signify a serious health issue.
+Furthermore, if a sore mouth does not show improvement within seven days, or if there is ongoing irritation, pain, or redness that persists or worsens, it is essential to contact a healthcare provider for further evaluation and management.

 Side Effects

-Patients may experience a range of adverse reactions associated with the use of this product.
-Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare professional.
+Patients may experience a range of adverse reactions associated with the use of this medication.
+Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare provider.
 These symptoms may indicate a serious underlying condition.

 Drug Interactions